 wait Wait for the export operation to complete.
 Specify this option to view the export progress. silent Suppress progress output. volumes volumes Restrict the exported volumes to those specified; otherwise, all volumes will be created.
-Specify volumes by configuration name or ID, boot volume first. path pathname A pathname relative to the export mount point to where the expor- ted OVF is written. snapshot The name of the snapshot to export.
+Specify volumes by configuration name or ID, boot volume first. path pathname A pathname relative to the export mount point to where the expor- ted OVF is written. format format The format of the snapshot to be exported.
+Valid values are: vhd-Virtual hard disk format. vhdx-Hyper-V virtual hard disk format. snapshot The name of the snapshot to export.